-When I asked Officer Eldreth how the grievance process gets started, he didn’t answer my question and instead began to interrogate me very aggressively.
-For a few minutes, I answered his barrage of questions, despite his hostile interruptions.
+When I asked Officer Eldreth how the grievance process gets started, he didn’t answer my question and instead began to aggressively interrogate me.
+For a few minutes, I answered his barrage of questions, despite his repeated and hostile interruptions.

-After Officer Eldreth had refused to answer every single question I asked him, I finally asked him if he was going to refuse to accept my grievance.
+Officer Eldreth refused to answer every single question I asked him – so I finally asked him if he was also going to refuse to accept my grievance.

 So I asked the question again: “Are you refusing to accept my grievance?”